Keeping dogs safe from potentially toxic algae

 This cyanobacteria (called benthic cyanobacteria) grows on the bottom of river beds.
 It appears as thick dark brown or black mats that have a slimy or velvety texture and musty smell.

-This cyanobacteria (called planktonic cyanobacteria) is suspended in the water.
-Water can look cloudy, discoloured, or like it has small globules in it.
-Planktonic cyanobacteria may not have obvious visual traits.
+Planktonic cyanobacteria (floating algae) is often suspended in the water.
+When it blooms, it can make water look cloudy, discoloured, or like it has small globules in it.
+There may not be obvious visual traits.

 Know the symptoms of poisoning